Click on a topic below to scroll to that section:

 It’s safe to mail your mail ballot!
 U.S. Postal Service delivery services are operating in Pinellas County, and mail ballots are given high priority.
 There’s no need to add postage; the envelope provided is postage prepaid.

-You also can drop off your ballot at any one of the Supervisor of Elections offices, which will reopen on Monday, October 14.
-Click HERE for office locations and opening times.
+If you have any challenges mailing your ballot or dropping off at one of these locations (Click HERE for Supervisor of Elections office locations and opening hours.), please don't hesitate to contact me.
 The Supervisor’s office has not yet determined locations and availability of other ballot drop locations.

 Click HERE for the Supervisor’s Hurricane Information page, where updates will be posted.